home-assistant-libs/ha-ffmpeg/README.rst

 A python library that handling with ffmpeg for home-assistant

 - Emulate webcam from any video input source for HA
-- Analyse a video/audio stream for noice detection
+- Analyse a video/audio stream for noise or motion detection
+- Crap image from a stream

 Example
 -------